Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Gear Clause** - Player may not use gears that are craftable in Enchiridion and gears that can only be obtained from droppings.
 Typically only gears under level 27 are usable which is the arsenal of AI.
 - **Rank Clause** - Ranks of all skills of players are locked at rank 4 (with the help of cheatcodes).
   - Ranks of all skills of enemies are set rank 8. (optional)
+- **Number Clause** - If you are allowed to use 12 units, only use 9-10 units instead.
+Similarly, 5-6 units for 8 units.

 And below are some other variant rules provided by Vital and Suppanut